 When to end isolation...

-General guidelines recommend that if you have been ill with COVID-19, after 14 days you can stop isolating if you do not have a fever (and have not been taking fever-suppressing medications like acetaminophen or ibuprofen) and your symptoms have improved.
+General public health guidelines recommend that if you have been ill with COVID-19, you can stop self isolation 10 days from the day you were tested if you had no symptoms, or 10 days from the day you started experiencing symptoms.
+Individuals may return to campus/work after the required self-isolation period if they don't have a fever and their symptoms have been improving for 24 hours.
 You should maintain physical distancing measures and continue to follow health and hygiene best practices for preventing virus transmission.

 ...If you have received direction from a health agency to self-isolate

 If you have received a recommendation to self-isolate, follow the directives of the health agency or medical care provider on when to end isolation.